OBGYN in Houston TX | We Accept Most Major Insurance

-It is the intent of our specially-trained medical staff to provide women and, when necessary, their partners with the private, ethical, and personable medical care they need.
-Our physicians and nursing team have direct training and experience in the provision of gynecological diagnostic and treatment services, including family planning and women’s health conditions.
+It is the intent of our specially-trained medical staff to provide women and, when necessary, their partners, with the private, ethical, and personable medical care they need from a gynecologist.
+Our OBGYN physicians and nursing team have direct training and experience in the provision of gynecological diagnostic and treatment services, including family planning and women’s health conditions.

-River Oaks Gynecology and Aesthetics has a goal of being known for a high standard of excellence in service to our patients’ health and wellness.
+River Oaks Gynecology and Aesthetics in Houston TX has a goal of being known for a high standard of excellence in service to our OBGYN patients’ health and wellness.

-The highly-trained medical professionals in our Houston office have the extensive education to diagnose and treat a broad spectrum of conditions and diseases that may impact a woman’s health.
+The highly-trained OBGYN professionals in our Houston TX office have extensive education to diagnose and treat a broad spectrum of conditions and diseases that may impact a woman’s health.
 We provide the most up-to-date diagnostic testing and advanced treatment options in an environment that supports emotional and physical comfort.
 Our patients’ peace of mind is a priority.

-Each of the specialists in our practice has demonstrated passion throughout their medical training and career, performing gynecological surgeries, treatment protocols for hormone imbalance, and helping patients overcome challenging gynecological conditions.
+Each gynecologist, obstetrician and OBGYN specialist in our practice has demonstrated passion throughout their medical training and career, performing gynecological surgeries, treatment protocols for hormone imbalance, and helping patients overcome challenging gynecological conditions.

 Women’s Health Services

-There is a wide range of women’s health issues that are best managed in a gynecological setting.
-Our staff extensive training to establish an in-depth record of patients’ reproductive and sexual health.
+There is a wide range of women’s health issues that are best managed by a gynecologist.
+Our staff has extensive training to establish an in-depth record of patients’ reproductive and sexual health.
 Women’s health services are performed to assess and monitor the ongoing changes that a woman’s body undergoes throughout the natural biological aging process.

 Routine breast examinations are integral to a woman’s ongoing health and wellness.
-An aspect of periodic women’s wellness visits is a brief but thorough breast evaluation.
-These in-office exams involve gentle palpation of breast tissue through which even small-sized lumps or irregularities may be discovered.
-Breast evaluations are performed at each annual wellness visit and may be followed by mammogram or other imaging if an abnormality is found.
+An aspect of periodic women’s wellness visits with an OBGYN is a brief but thorough breast evaluation.
+These in-office exams with a gynecologist involve gentle palpation of breast tissue through which even small-sized lumps or irregularities may be discovered.
+Breast evaluations are performed at each annual wellness visit and may be followed by a mammogram or other imaging if an abnormality is found.

-Women have a particular risk for heart disease.
-Cholesterol screening may be included in an annual wellness exam as a method of monitoring the levels of High-density lipoprotein (HDL) cholesterol, Low-density lipoprotein (LDL), triglycerides, and total cholesterol in the blood.
+Women have a particular risk of heart disease.
+A cholesterol screening may be included in an annual OBGYN wellness exam as a method of monitoring the levels of High-density lipoprotein (HDL) cholesterol, Low-density lipoprotein (LDL), triglycerides, and total cholesterol in the blood.
 This screening is critical because there are no symptoms related to high cholesterol.

 Women are more likely than men to have low thyroid hormone levels (hypothyroid).
 Without sufficient thyroid hormone secretion into the body, a woman may experience nonspecific symptoms such as dry skin, irregular heartbeat, and fuzzy thinking.
 Because the thyroid gland is involved in numerous biological processes, it is necessary for healthcare providers to measure function on a periodic basis or when symptoms need to be explored.